Review:

 Pros

-- Provides a clear framework for ethical decision-making
+- Provides a framework for evaluating moral choices objectively

 Cons

-- Difficulties in predicting all consequences of an action
+- Difficult to accurately predict all potential consequences of an action